 The money market mutual funds are not evidenced by securities that exist in physical or book entry form.
+The US Treasury investment is held by the trustee or agent but not in the District's name.

 Credit risk - For investments, credit risk is generally the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
 Investment ratings by investment type are included in the preceding summary of investments.